dysnomiarpg/slash/README.md

 ## License

-You are able to use slashlib under two different licenses:
+You are able to use Slash under two different licenses:

 -   Free license
 -   Commercial license